espidev/ProtectionStones/README.md

         # Add price when using /ps get
         # Must have compatible economy plugin (requires Vault, ie. Essentials)
         price = 0.0

+        # Whether or not to allow crafting this item using a custom recipe
+        # Useful to allow crafting the item when restrict_obtaining is set to true
+        allow_craft_with_custom_recipe = false
+        # Specify the custom crafting recipe below
+        # You must fill the item spots with names from here: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html
+        # If you want air, you can just leave the spot as ""
+        custom_recipe = [
+            ["", "STONE", ""],
+            ["STONE", "EMERALD", "STONE"],
+            ["", "STONE", ""]
+        ]
+        # Amount of the protection item to give when crafted
+        recipe_amount = 1

     [behaviour]
         # Hide protection stone right away when placed?